mjftw/pluma-automation/docs/quick-start-guide/1-introduction.md

 The [farm-documentation][farm-documentation] repository also contains all the makefiles and scripts required to run a documentation server to host these documents.

-### Core codebase (farm-core)
+### Core codebase (pluma)

-Since quick start guide guide is primarily aimed at getting up and running using the code in this repository, the rest of this guide will focus on the core codebase - [farm-core](farm-core).
+Since quick start guide guide is primarily aimed at getting up and running using the code in this repository, the rest of this guide will focus on the core codebase - [pluma](pluma).

-The basic structure of [farm-core][farm-core] is shown below:
+The basic structure of [pluma][pluma] is shown below:

 ```preformatted-text
 .